decentraland/adr/content/ADR-253-light-sources.md

 A Type field will let you chose between _Spot_ and _Point_ light.
 We believe these two types of lights are enough for now, the component could be expanded in the future if we want to include other types.

+A _Spot_ light projects a cone of concentrated light in a single direction, originating from a single point in the scene.
+It's ideal for shows and theatric effects, it can also be used to shine a light on something with a functional intention.

+A _Point_ light expands in all directions from a point in the scene, illuminating the space in a more subtle way.
+The point of origin is often not easy to pinpoint for the player.

 The following fields will be available on both types of light:

-- Color: _Color4_
+- Color: _Color4_ The color of the light
-- Intensity: _number_
+- Intensity: _number_ The luminosity value of the light, from 0 to 1.
-- Range: _number_
+- Range: _number_ The maximum distance that can be affected by the light source.
-- Active: _boolean_
+- Active: _boolean_ Determines if the light is currently on or not.

 In lights of type _Spot_, we will also include:

-- Inner angle
-- Outer angle

-These two fields define how wide to make both cones, the full intensity center and the lighter margins.
-Caveats for these two: - max 180 - inner angle can’t be more than outer angle
+- Inner angle: _number_ This angle, measured from the direction vertex, defines a cone where the light has full intensity.
+Max 180, can’t be more than outer angle.
+- Outer angle: _number_ This angle, measured from the direction vertex, defines a cone where the light has an effect, the intensity decreases farther away from the inner cone.
+Max 180.

 The `Active` flag lets creators easily turn a light source on or off.
 We could otherwise achieve the same by setting intensity to 0, but offering a switch makes it easier to retain the prior configuration.